duodecimo/duodecimoMachineLearning/README.md

 # duodecimoMachineLearning

-This repository will be dedicated to machine learning study, allways focused on implementing code, focused on the needs of Computer Engennering graduation course, but in the hope it can be usefull to anyone willing to study machine learning.
+This repository will be dedicated to machine learning study, allways focused on implementing code, focused on the needs of Computer Engennering graduation courses, but in the hope it can be usefull to anyone willing to study machine learning.

 My goal is to develop java code that implements machine learning algorithms targeting education.
 The code must be clean, self explanatory, walking step by implemented algorithms, in order